cschweda/nexus-game/README.md

   Lock sequences to secure points.
 Locked sequences may provide bonus points.

 - **Fixit Cards:**
   A deck of 10 special Fixit cards is included.
+These cards are drawn face up so that you can see what fixes are available.
+However, your play deck is always facedown—ensuring that you do not know the next card until it is drawn.

-These cards are single-use and played face down.
-When a Fixit card is played:
+  - When a Fixit card is played:
     - Place the card face down then reveal it immediately.
     - Its action (e.g., inserting, reordering, removing, or retrieving a card) is applied.
     - The turn ends immediately after the Fixit move.

 - **Scoring and Turn Mechanics:**
   Define the target number (static or dynamic) and how bonus points or penalties (e.g., for unused Fixit cards) are applied.
 Further clarify when and how the action phase ends.